-Whether you are an educator, student, or someone who is just curious about the “Jewish Neighborhood Voices” oral history project and exhibit, here is a recommended path for exploring it.
+Whether you are an educator, student, or someone who is just curious about the “Jewish Neighborhood Voices” oral history project and exhibit, here is a recommended path for getting to know the site and/or making your own educational resources.

 Step 1